Too Much Pressure To Have Sex Can Kill Desire In A Marriage—Here's What To Do About It

 - The equally archaic notion that "the spark" in long-term relationships inevitably fades over time.

 (Imagine a buzzer going off loudly when you hear these types of statements.

 However, these outdated perceptions were reflected in the relationship model I saw growing up.
 I saw my dad trying to grab my mom’s butt as she passed him in the kitchen and her swatting him away.
 From the outside, it looks like he wants sex and she doesn't—right?

 At face value, yes.
 But there's so much more to it than that.

-It’s because the typical, "round-the-bases" approach to sex doesn’t inspire, arouse, or satisfy women.
+The typical, goal-oriented "round-the-bases" approach to sex doesn’t inspire, arouse, or satisfy women.

-"What's he going to want next?
-What is her hidden agenda here?
+Feeling expected to have sex a certain way, or feeling like you need to have intercourse if you explore desire with your partner, can actually strangle a woman’s libido over time.
+You think, "What's he going to want next?
+What is his hidden agenda here?
 He expects sex, and I can’t tell if I want that right now."

 Many of us don’t know what to do in the face of "that look" because we feel wary of the expectations attached to it.
 We fear that once we start a sexual encounter—even with a look—we are obligated to "finish” it, almost as if sexual contact were a slippery slope that we had better not step too close to for fear of losing all say in the matter.
 As if agreeing to acknowledge the gambit turns intimacy into a transaction.